U.S. Congress calls for antitrust reforms to limit powers of Amazon, Apple, Facebook, and Google

 – Increase scrutiny of merger and acquisition activity to ensure monopolies don’t consume competitors.
 On the topic of the 2012 acquisition of Instagram by Facebook, an unidentified former senior Instagram employee who testified to the committee last week said “It was collusion, but within an internal monopoly.
 If you own two social media utilities, they should not be allowed to shore each other up.
 It’s unclear to me why this should not be illegal.”

+– Give news publishers the ability to collectively bargain with Facebook and Google

 The report also concludes that every member of the committee led by Democratic members of Congress may not agree with all investigations results or recommendations.
+Rep. Ken Buck (R-CO) and Rep. Jim Jordan (D-OH) have plans to release separate reports.

 Prior to the report’s release, multiple news outlets reported that the report was delayed to include additional Republican feedback, and that portions of the draft document were untenable to some committee members.

 Committee members also assert that though companies like Facebook offer services with no monetary cost, people pay a cost due to “diminished consumer choice, eroded innovation and entrepreneurship in the U.S. economy, weakened the vibrancy of the free and diverse press, and undermined Americans’ privacy.”